Revision of the Copyright Law

 The damage caused by piracy is not limited to comics and magazines, but includes all kinds of works such as photo collections, literary and technical books, business software, games, academic papers, and newspapers.

-In light of the actual damages, the Act provides for (1) regulation of “reach sites” that lead users to the infringing contents and (2) expansion of the scope of illegal downloading of infringing contents to more effective measures against piracy.
+In light of the actual damages, the Revision of the Copyright Law provides for (1) regulation of “reach sites” that lead users to the infringing contents and (2) expansion of the scope of illegal downloading of infringing contents to more effective measures against piracy.

 These measures will make it possible to directly regulate the reach sites that exist, and will greatly reduce users’ access to infringing content.
 As for downloading of infringing content such as manga, more than 90% of respondents answered that they would “stop” or “reduce” downloading in the event of illegalization or criminal penalties, according to a questionnaire conducted in October 2019, and we believe that the amendment will have a similarly significant effect.